quasipedia/bd_init/README.md

 ## Installation
-The recommended way to install the script is to clone the repository where you keep your code and **either**:
+The recommended way to install the script is to clone the repository somewhere fitting...
 ```sh
 ~ ❯❯❯ cd code
 ~/code ❯❯❯ git clone git@github.com:quasipedia/bd_init.git
 ```
+...and **either**...

 ### Option one
 If all your CAD projects share the same folder, create a symlink to `bd_init.sh` in that directory.
 ```sh